British-Columbia/Provincial-Court/Rules of Procedure/Jury Regulations.md

 13. The accused shall be called on before the prosecutor is called on to declare whether the accused challenges the first juror for cause, and after that, both the prosecutor and accused shall be called on alternately for the remaining jurors.

 14. The prosecutor or an accused is entitled to any number of challenges on the ground that;
-   - a juror is not impartial;
+   a) a juror is not impartial;
-   - a juror has been convicted of an offence for which they were sentenced to a term of imprisonment on an indictable offense for which they were sentenced to a term of improsnment on an indctable charge and for which no pardon or record suspension is in effect;
+   b) a juror has been convicted of an offence for which they were sentenced to a term of imprisonment on an indictable offense for which they were sentenced to a term of improsnment on an indctable charge and for which no pardon or record suspension is in effect;
-   - a juror is not a Canadian citizen;
+   a) a juror is not a Canadian citizen;
-   - a juror is physically or mentally unable to perform properly the duties of a juror;
+   b) a juror is physically or mentally unable to perform properly the duties of a juror;
-   - a juror does not speak fluent English
+   c) a juror does not speak fluent English

-15. No challenge for cause shall be allowed on a ground not mentioned in subsection n
+15. No challenge for cause shall be allowed on a ground not mentioned in subsection 24

-16. If a challenge is made on a ground mentioned in subsection n, the judge shall determine whether the alleged ground is true or not; if they judge is satisfied that it is true, the juror shall not be sworn in and dismissed
+16. If a challenge is made on a ground mentioned in subsection 24, the judge shall determine whether the alleged ground is true or not; if they judge is satisfied that it is true, the juror shall not be sworn in and dismissed

 17. On the application of the accused or prosecutor or on the judge's own motion, the judge may order the exclusion of all jurors, sworn and unsworn, from the court room until it is determined whether the ground of challenge is true if the judge is of the opinion that the order is necessary to preserve the impartiality of the jurors.